 Insomnia puts a recovering addict at risk for relapse since they once relied on the sedative properties of drugs and alcohol to function, and can be tempted to use those same substances to aid their aggravating lack of sleep.
 In order to prevent the possibility of a relapse, recovering addicts can turn to non-pharmaceutical options to combat both their addiction and insomnia.

-These are the strategies proven to improve sleep quality during addiction recovery.
+Strategies proven to improve sleep quality during addiction recovery

 1. Cognitive behavioral therapy